 PostgreSQL already created an installation folder for you in your Program Files section, so in most cases, you won’t have to change where PostgreSQL will be installed on your computer.
 If you want to change where PostgreSQL will be installed, click on the folder button and select a new location.

 Now, you’ll need to select where your data will be stored.
-PostgreSQL automatically created a data folder for you, but if you want to change where that data will be stored, click on the folder button.
+PostgreSQL will automatically create a data folder for you, but if you want to change where that data will be stored, click on the folder button.
 Otherwise, click “Next.”

 Create a password to use to sign into PostgreSQL.
 Keep this password somewhere secure.
 Once you’re finished, click “Next.”

 The installation wizard will automatically select what is known as a “port number.”
 The server “listens” to this port number.
-Type in 5435 as the port number.
+The default will be 5432, but change it to whatever port number you want to use.
+Our convention is to use port number = PostgreSQL version + 5420 (the “major” part of the version number only).
 Click “Next” when finished.

 Leave the locale set to default, then click “Next.”